greg-hutchinson/refactoring/PITCHME.md

 ### Naming - AntiPattern
 - txRt, dysYr, chsBrd
 ---
-## Functions/Methods
+## Functions/Methods (Guideline)
-- Guideline: Should do one and only one thing
+- Should do one and only one thing
-- Guideline: Should contain the same level of abstraction
+- Should contain the same level of abstraction
 ---

 ```java